-PHYS 1101 College Physics Laboratory I (0-3-1) This laboratory-based course accompanies PHYS 1301, College Physics I. Laboratory activities will reinforce fundamental principles of physics, using algebra and trigonometry; the principles and applications of classical mechanics and thermodynamics, including harmonic motion, mechanical waves and sound, physical systems, Newton's Laws of Motion, and gravitation and other fundamental forces; emphasis will be on problem solving.
-Prerequisites: PHYS 1301 (Corequisite)
+PHYS 1101 (0-3-1) This laboratory-based course accompanies PHYS 1301, College Physics I. Laboratory activities will reinforce fundamental principles of physics, using algebra and trigonometry; the principles and applications of classical mechanics and thermodynamics, including harmonic motion, mechanical waves and sound, physical systems, Newton's Laws of Motion, and gravitation and other fundamental forces; emphasis will be on problem solving.
+Prerequisite: PHYS 1301 (Corequisite)

-PHYS 1102 College Physics Lab II (0-3-1) This laboratory-based course accompanies PHYS 1302, College Physics II.
+PHYS 1102 (0-3-1) This laboratory-based course accompanies PHYS 1302, College Physics II.
 Laboratory activities will reinforce fundamental principles of physics, using algebra and trigonometry; the principles and applications of electricity and magnetism, including circuits, electrostatics, electromagnetism, waves, sound, light, optics, and modern physics topics; with emphasis on problem solving.
-Prerequisites: PHYS 1302 (Corequisite)
+Prerequisite: PHYS 1302 (Corequisite)

-PHYS 1110 Elementary Physics (0-3-1) Conceptual level survey of topics in physics intended for liberal arts and other non-science majors.
+PHYS 1110 (0-3-1) Conceptual level survey of topics in physics intended for liberal arts and other non-science majors.
 May or may not include a laboratory.
-Prerequisites: PHYS 1310
+Prerequisite: PHYS 1310

-PHYS 1115 Physical Science Lab I (0-2-1) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.
+PHYS 1115 (0-2-1) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.

-PHYS 1117 Physical Science Lab II (0-2-1) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.
+PHYS 1117 (0-2-1) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.

-PHYS 1301 College Physics I (lecture) (3-0-3) Fundamental principles of physics, using algebra and trigonometry; the principles and applications of classical mechanics and thermodynamics, including harmonic motion, mechanical waves and sound, physical systems, Newton's Laws of Motion, and gravitation and other fundamental forces; with emphasis on problem solving.
-Prerequisites: MATH 1314, MATH 1316 or MATH 2312 or MATH 2412 (Prerequisite) PHYS 1101 (Corequisite)
+PHYS 1301 (3-0-3) Fundamental principles of physics, using algebra and trigonometry; the principles and applications of classical mechanics and thermodynamics, including harmonic motion, mechanical waves and sound, physical systems, Newton's Laws of Motion, and gravitation and other fundamental forces; with emphasis on problem solving.
+Prerequisite: MATH 1314, MATH 1316 or MATH 2312 or MATH 2412 (Prerequisite), PHYS 1101 (Corequisite)

-PHYS 1302 College Physics II (lecture) (3-0-3) Fundamental principles of physics, using algebra and trigonometry; the principles and applications of electricity and magnetism, including circuits, electrostatics, electromagnetism, waves, sound, light, optics, and modern physics topics; with emphasis on problem solving.
-Prerequisites: PHYS 1301, PHYS 1101 or PHYS 1401 (Prerequisite) PHYS 1102 (Corequisite)
+PHYS 1302 (3-0-3) Fundamental principles of physics, using algebra and trigonometry; the principles and applications of electricity and magnetism, including circuits, electrostatics, electromagnetism, waves, sound, light, optics, and modern physics topics; with emphasis on problem solving.
+Prerequisite: PHYS 1301, PHYS 1101 or PHYS 1401 (Prerequisite), PHYS 1102 (Corequisite)

-PHYS 1310 Elementary Physics (3-0-3) Conceptual level survey of topics in physics intended for liberal arts and other non-science majors.
+PHYS 1310 (3-0-3) Conceptual level survey of topics in physics intended for liberal arts and other non-science majors.
 May or may not include a laboratory.

-PHYS 1315 Physical Science I (lecture) (3-0-3) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.
+PHYS 1315 (3-0-3) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.

-PHYS 1317 Physical Science II (3-0-3) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.
+PHYS 1317 (3-0-3) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.

-PHYS 1401 College Physics I (3-3-4) This lecture and lab course should combine all of the elements of PHYS 1301 (lecture) and PHYS 1101 (lab), including the learning outcomes listed for both courses.
-Prerequisites: MATH 1314
+PHYS 1401 (3-3-4) This lecture and lab course should combine all of the elements of PHYS 1301 (lecture) and PHYS 1101 (lab), including the learning outcomes listed for both courses.
+Prerequisite: MATH 1314

-PHYS 1402 College Physics II (3-3-4) This lecture and lab course should combine all of the elements of PHYS 1302 (lecture) and PHYS 1102 (lab), including the learning outcomes listed for both courses.
-Prerequisites: PHYS 1401
+PHYS 1402 (3-3-4) This lecture and lab course should combine all of the elements of PHYS 1302 (lecture) and PHYS 1102 (lab), including the learning outcomes listed for both courses.
+Prerequisite: PHYS 1401

-PHYS 1410 Elementary Physics (3-3-4) Conceptual topics and algebra-level problem solving in a survey course of basic physics principles intended for non-science majors.
+PHYS 1410 (3-3-4) Conceptual topics and algebra-level problem solving in a survey course of basic physics principles intended for non-science majors.
 This course includes a laboratory.

-PHYS 1415 Physical Science I (3-3-4) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.
+PHYS 1415 (3-3-4) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.

-PHYS 1417 Physical Science II Physical Science II (3-3-4) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meterology.
+PHYS 1417 (3-3-4) Course, designed for non-science majors, that surveys topics from physics, chemistry, geology, astronomy, and meteorology.

-PHYS 2125 University Physics Laboratory I (lab) (0-3-1) Basic laboratory experiments supporting theoretical principles presented in PHYS 2325 involving the principles and applications of classical mechanics, including harmonic motion and physical systems; experimental design, data collection and analysis, and preparation of laboratory reports.
-Prerequisites: PHYS 2325 (Prerequisite or Corequisite)
+PHYS 2125 (0-3-1) Basic laboratory experiments supporting theoretical principles presented in PHYS 2325 involving the principles and applications of classical mechanics, including harmonic motion and physical systems; experimental design, data collection and analysis, and preparation of laboratory reports.
+Prerequisite: PHYS 2325 (Corequisite)